Belgium end England Nations League hopes as Italy eye finals - RFI

 "If I'm playing more in a sitting role, I don't get in the box that often, but tonight I was playing as a No10 so I'm expected to.
 I basically just did my job."

-The Dutch go to Poland in their final group game on Wednesday but even a win won't be good enough should Italy prevail in Bosnia.
+The Dutch go to Poland in their final group game but even a win won't be good enough should Italy prevail in Bosnia.

 In promotion ties, Scotland failed to follow up their heroics of reaching a first major tournament for 22 years as Steve Clarke's men were beaten 1-0 by Slovakia, their first defeat in 10 games.